retterj/assignment1/bio.md

 #Programming background

 I am on my third of five terms at Oregon State.

+My favorite project so far has been my final for Intro to CS II, in which I made a maze game.